bellaazharr/bellaazharr/README.md

 ### 🎯 About Me

-I'm a Computer Science student in the Data Engineering & Business Intelligence track, currently exploring how raw, messy data becomes something a business can actually act on — from building cloud pipelines to designing dashboards people enjoy using.
+I'm a Computer Science undergraduate specializing in Data Engineering and Business Intelligence, focused on turning raw, messy data into something a business can actually act on.

-I like projects that force me to make trade-offs: speed vs. accuracy, automation vs. control, simple vs. scalable.
-Most of what's in this profile came from exactly those kinds of decisions.
+Most of my coursework comes down to a single recurring question: *what's the right level of structure for this data, given the time and tools I have?* When a web scraper's HTML parser broke on a live site, the fix wasn't more code — it was finding the internal API the site already used.
+When designing a pipeline for flight price data, the fix isn't one big transformation — it's separating raw ingestion, cleaning, and business logic into distinct layers so each one can be debugged and trusted on its own.
+That kind of judgment is what I'm building toward.

-- 🔭 Currently working on **flight price prediction** using Apache Spark and a Bronze–Silver–Gold–Curated medallion architecture
+- 🔭 **Currently building:** a flight price prediction pipeline in Apache Spark using a Bronze–Silver–Gold–Curated medallion architecture, sourcing live and historical data from Kaggle, IEEE DataPort, and the Open-Meteo API
-- 📊 Also contributing to a **Business Intelligence group project** analyzing market insights using Alteryx + Tableau
+- 📊 **Also contributing to:** a Business Intelligence group project, where I'm responsible for the insights and business recommendations phase using Alteryx and Tableau
-- 🌱 Learning to think in **pipelines, not just scripts** — idempotency, schema drift, and data quality checks
+- 🌱 **Currently sharpening:** data modelling fundamentals — ER diagrams, normalisation, star schemas, and medallion architecture design
-- 📫 Open to internships and collaborations in data engineering, analytics, or product-focused dev work
+- 📫 Open to internships and collaborations in data engineering, analytics, or backend-focused development

+---

+### 🎓 Education

+**Universiti Teknologi Malaysia (UTM)**
+Bachelor of Computer Science — Faculty of Computing *Coursework: Data Engineering, Business Intelligence, Cloud Computing, High Performance Data Processing*

 ---